mmajewsk/mmajewsk.github.io/aboutme.md

 ---
-layout: page
+title: "About me"
-title: About me / Contact
+toc: true
 ---
 Hi.

 I am Maciej, and I love AI and science.